LoginRadius/engineering-portal/content/engineering/guest-post/how-to-implement-jwt-authentication-in-deno/index.md

 export default router;
 ```

-Congratulations for making this far!
+Congratulations on making it this far!
 You are through with the authentication route.
 Now, you can register a user, sign in, and authenticate the user.

 You need to create your todo CRUD API and protect the routes so that a random person will not be able to access your route except when authenticated.